Barama (goddess): The rite of royal ascension

 According to Alfonso Archi, Nintu/dTU should not be understood as the Mesopotamian goddess in this context, but rather as a stand in for an unknown Eblaite goddess of similar character.
 He points out that similar use of this logogram is known from Mari.
-Other renewal rites seemingly did not involve goddesses, as none are attested for Ishara, Ishtar or the spouses of Hadda (Halabatu) and Resheph (Adamma).
+Other renewal rites seemingly did not involve goddesses, as none are attested for Išḫara, Ishtar or the spouses of Hadda (Halabatu) and Resheph (Adamma).

 The ceremony was a royal ascension ritual, though despite direct statements confirming this in Eblaite texts, it appears that both Ishar-Damu and Irkab-Damu had already been rulers for multiple years when they undertook it during their respective reigns.
 It has been proposed that the royal couple was understood as the earthly manifestation of Kura and Barama in its context.